shreejeetp/Aganitha/README.md

 # Aganitha

+Library can be compiled using setup.py
+Main.py contains a demo version of the library

 Bugs Present:
 ->The match string matches the whole line if it finds one occurence which in turn replaces the whole string